c3bottles/c3bottles/DOCKER.md

     to your setup (for the default docker-compose setup, you should use `SQLALCHEMY_DATABASE_URI = "postgresql://postgres:postgres@db/postgres"`).

+2. By default, docker-compose will download the image from Docker Hub.
+If you want to build your own image from source, please do:

+        docker build -t c3bottles/c3bottles .

-2. Start the database using docker-compose:
+3. Start the database using docker-compose:

         docker-compose up -d db